Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Pyramid-of-Pain.md

 ## 🌐 5.
 Network Artifacts (Annoying)

 - **What?** Behavioral network indicators — unusual HTTP POST URIs, custom user‑agents, C2 patterns.
 An attacker might use a User-Agent string that hasn’t been observed in your environment before or seems out of the ordinary.
-The User-Agent is defined by RFC2616 as the request-header field that contains the information about the user agent originating the request.
+The User-Agent is defined by [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616#page-145) as the request-header field that contains the information about the user agent originating the request.
 - **Detect with:** PCAP analysis (Wireshark/TShark), IDS/IPS signatures (Snort, Suricata).
 - **Why it hurts:** Attackers need to re-engineer their comms, so detection gains you time. :contentReference[oaicite:8]{index=8}
+- P.S.
+If you can detect the custom User-Agent strings that the attacker is using, you might be able to block them, creating more obstacles and making their attempt to compromise the network more annoying.👿😤
 ---

 ## 🛠️ 6.
 Tools (Challenging)